 For instance, companies like Retention Science and Optimove can help you automatically target the right prospects to maximize their relevance and impact.
-By leveraging intelligent, AI-driven learning algorithms, these solutions go beyond the basics of rules-driven campaigns.
+By leveraging intelligent, AI-driven learning algorithms such as video object detection, these solutions go beyond the basics of rules-driven campaigns.
 Both solutions blend customer behaviors and funnel positioning to deliver the right emails at the right place and time — saving you time and money during your email marketing campaigns.

 Every time a customer interacts with a search engine, ad, social media platform, or shopping cart, they leave a trail of breadcrumbs, eager to be digested by machine learning algorithms.
 When you apply the right algorithms to this data at scale, you can uncover incredible insights about customers that can be leveraged by algorithms for high-level personalization.
 According to Salesforce, 51% of customers expect businesses to anticipate their needs and desires before making contact.

 Predictive personalization incorporates a broad range of solutions that go far beyond email marketing.
 When applied to online shopping experiences, predictive personalization results in a 22.66% lift in conversions, and it influences 26.34% of transactions.

 Testing is another time-consuming task that AI significantly simplifies.
 Whether you’re testing two (A/B testing) or ten (multivariate testing) variables, tools like Pathfinder‘s AI assistant facilitates and streamlines the process by creating templates and email flows in seconds, running multiple A/B and multivariate tests each month, automatically choosing the best versions of each test, then displaying the results on a user-friendly dashboard.